Professor Daniel Markl

 Personal statement

-Daniel Markl’s research focuses on the coupling of advanced measurement techniques with digital process and product design to improve the way medicines are made.
+Daniel Markl’s research focuses on developing predictive systems, in-silico design methods and self-driving labs for drug product development and manufacturing that accelerate the pace at which new medicines are developed and delivered.
 He obtained a BSc (2010) and MSc (2012) in telematics with a focus on neural networks and a PhD (2015) in chemical engineering from Graz University of Technology.
-Daniel secured an Erasmus Mundus in 2010, which allowed him to study modelling and control system design for one year during his MSc at the Lund University.
+Daniel secured an Erasmus Mundus in 2010, which allowed him to study modelling and control system design for one year during his MSc at Lund University.
 During his PhD he was employed by the Research Center Pharmaceutical Engineering (RCPE) GmbH, where he was in the group Process and Manufacturing Science and involved in several projects at the interface of pharmaceutical engineering, materials science and process modelling.
 He continued as Senior Scientist and Scientific Project Leader at RCPE after completing his PhD.
 In 2016 he joined Professor Zeitler’s group (Terahertz Applications Group) as a postdoctoral research associate at the University of Cambridge.
-Daniel worked for two years in the Terahertz Applications Group before becoming a Chancellor’s Fellow and Lecturer at the University of Strathclyde in the Strathclyde Institute of Pharmacy and Biomedical Sciences (SIPBS).
+Daniel worked for two years in the Terahertz Applications Group before becoming a Chancellor’s Fellow and Lecturer/Assistant Professor at the University of Strathclyde in the Strathclyde Institute of Pharmacy and Biomedical Sciences (SIPBS).

 Back to staff profile